Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology: Introduction

-where $T_0$ and $T_1$ are the time delays in the conversion of the poloidal flux to the toroidal one and vice-versa, $\tau$ is the turbulent dissipation timescale of the field, $\omega$ is the differential rotation rate and $\alpha _{BL}$ represents the BL source term for the poloidal field.
+where $T_0$ and $T_1$ are the time delays in the conversion of the poloidal flux to the toroidal one and vice-versa.
+The interplay amongst meridional circulation, turbulent diffusion and turbulent pumping mediated flux transport \citep{hazra2016} determine $T_0$.
+While there have been suggestions that meridional flow variations can explain the observed stellar activity amplitude-period relationship \citep{nandy2004}, numerical simulations exploring meridional flow dependence on stellar rotation rates indicate the necessity of more complex flow profiles or additional mechanisms to explain this \citep{jouve2010b}.
+Thus we reiterate that $T_0$ must be interpreted as a generic flux transport timescale, not necessarily determined by stellar meridional flows alone.
+The turbulent dissipation timescale of the field is $\tau$, $\omega$ is the difference in rotation rates across the SCZ of length $L$, and $\alpha _{BL}$ represents the BL source term for the poloidal field.
 The quenching function $f$ constrains the poloidal source to work within a finite range of toroidal field strength with a non-zero lower bound.
-This is motivated from the perspective that weak toroidal flux tubes are shredded by turbulence and cannot form sunspots and very strong flux tubes are immune to the Coriolis force emerging without any tilt -- effectively quenching the BL source (for further details and motivation, see \cite{wilmot-smith_time_2006,hazra_stochastically_2014}).
+This is motivated from the perspective that weak toroidal flux tubes are shredded by turbulence and cannot form sunspots and very strong flux tubes are immune to the Coriolis force, which causes them to emerge at the solar surface without any tilt.
+This effectively quenches the BL source (for further details and motivation, see \citep{wilmot-smith_time_2006,hazra_stochastically_2014}).
 The efficiency of the dynamo is measured by a non-dimensional number called the dynamo number, which is defined as $N_D = \omega \alpha_{BL} \tau^2/L$.